nann-cheng/SHA256_mpc/README.md

 `XOR` `AND` `INV`

-in which the `XOR` and `INV` gate are cost-free.
+in which the `XOR` and `INV` gate are "cost-free".
 The final implementation skipped the oblivious transfer and the network communication, realized garbled circuit using protocols from the half-gate paper in [ZRE15](https://link.springer.com/chapter/10.1007/978-3-662-46803-6_8).

 ## How to test